nf-core/test-datasets/data/genomics/homo_sapiens/README.md

 2. Manipulated mills & gnomAD file, by changing chr length for chr22 to 40001.

+3. The `syntheticvcf_short.vcf.gz` set is a synthetically generated dataset containing ~2000 common variants made for testing polygenic risk scoring.
+It is expected to score particularly high for type 2 diabetes.

 ### Fasta

 As base reference `s3://ngi-igenomes/igenomes/Homo_sapiens/GATK/GRCh38/Sequence/Chromosomes/chr22.fasta` was used.